pdhixenbaugh/riffle_328-one-wire/README.md

 <img src="pics/one_wire_pic.png" width=400>

+**Note**: If this is your first time programming a Riffle, you'll probably want to check out the [Riffle: Getting Started instructions](https://github.com/dwblair/Riffle-Getting-Started), which will show you how to set up the Arduino IDE and the Riffle for programming and datalogging.

 ## 1-wire basics

 The [1-wire](https://en.wikipedia.org/wiki/1-Wire) protocol allows for sensor readings to be retrieved using only a single signal line, along with power and ground lines.
 Some 1-wire sensor variants also allow the signal line to serve as the power line, reducing the number of needed signal lines to two.
 It is a bus protocol, allowing more than one device to be connected in parallel; every 1-wire sensor has a unique identifier, so many can be placed on the same bus, spanning several meters of wire length.